 He’d initially planned to find a role in healthcare consulting, but staff at UNC Kenan-Flagler encouraged him to look into management development programs at large organizations.

-Today, he’s undertaking the first leg of a four-year rotational leadership program with GSK.
+Today he’s in a rotational leadership program with GSK.
 “I was attracted to the potential to grow within one organization, but still get a breadth of experience,” he notes.

-“The collaborative culture at GSK also reminded me of the culture at UNC Kenan-Flagler,” he adds.
+“The collaborative culture at GSK also reminds me of the culture at UNC Kenan-Flagler,” he adds.

-Ultimately, Patrick is driven by the real difference his work can make to patients’ lives.
+Ultimately, Patrick is driven by the difference his work can make to patients’ lives.
 “At the end of every discussion, we ask how what we’re doing can improve the quality of patients’ lives,” he explains.
+“Our decisions are based on how can we use our limited resources of money and time to drive successful innovation to the market.”

 “I think business school really gave me the skills I needed to have a larger impact than I was having at the bench.”